 - Robust security features like encryption and authentication protect eCheck transactions.

-The process of an eCheck payment involves several steps, all managed electronically through the ACH network.
+eCheck payments involve several steps, all managed through the ACH network.
 This digital workflow ensures a systematic transfer of funds from one bank account to another.
-Understanding these steps clarifies how your payments, like rent or deposits, move securely.

 - Authorization: The payer provides explicit authorization to the recipient for the payment.
-This can be done online, over the phone, or through a signed agreement, detailing the amount and frequency.
-For example, a tenant authorizes a landlord to pull monthly rent.
+This can be done online, over the phone, or through a signed agreement detailing the amount and frequency.
+For example, a tenant authorizes a landlord to pull the monthly rent.

 - Information Submission: The payer submits their bank account and ACH routing number to the recipient.
 This information is crucial for directing the electronic funds transfer.